Throughout the years, there have been a few people that have taken the mantle of Robin.

 - My Dad Can Beat Up Your Dad: Fine, when your dad is Batman, you can have bragging rights.

 - No Social Skills: Damian has issues with communicating with others and getting along with people.
-However, he does seem to be changing his ways recently.
+However, he does eventually start to change his ways.
+It's revealed that he actually hired someone to teach him how to act socially.

-- Not Good with People: Damian has a cow, a Great Dane (Titus), and a kitten in the future.
-He is also a vegetarian and refuses to eat meat.
+- Not Good with People: Damian has a cow (affectionately called the Bat-Cow), a Great Dane (Titus), a kitten (Alfred), and a Dragon Bat (Goliath) for pets.
+He is also a vegetarian and refuses to eat meat of any kind.
 When it comes to people, he's a little less forgiving and a lot more violent.
-Apparently for Damian, killing or torturing people is okay, but killing or eating animals is a big no-no.
+Apparently for Damian, killing or torturing people is okay, but killing or eating animals is a big no-no. He grows out of the latter part, but he still tends to prefer animals to humans, as shown when he kidnapped and interrogated Jon Kent due to the latter accidentally killing his cat Goldie while trying to take down the red-tailed hawk that was kidnapping her.

 - We also found out that he's been visiting Hush (who had surgery to make him look exactly like Bruce Wayne) in his prison at the Wayne Tower and playing chess with him.
 But Hush himself suspects it's Damian's form of grieving for his father's death and a way for him to spend more time with his "father".